 - High cost for month-to-month users.

 NordVPN is a service known for 2 things: server network size and next-gen security features.
-With 5,000+ proxy servers in 62+ countries – one of the biggest networks in the business – you can choose an IP from any country you want, including the US.
+With over 5,500 servers in 58 countries – one of the biggest networks in the business – you can choose an IP from any country you want, including the US.
 Moreover, you can choose to get an IP from the American East Coast, West Coast or anywhere in between for faster connectios.
 As an added bonus, NordVPN also has the ability to give you dedicated IP addresses that help you overcome shared-IP blacklists put up by services like Netflix.
 All of this makes the service excellent for both Netflix and NVIDIA Shield.

 In addition to the above features, NordVPN is notoriously safe to use.
 Even if you like in a country with strict censorship laws, like China or Saudi Arabia, your ISP and the government will have a very difficult time finding out what you’re doing for three reasons.
 First, NordVPN uses state-of-the-art encryption technologies, including military-grade OpenVPN protocols: UDP and TCP.
 Second, the service has one of the best and toughest no-logging policies in the business, with no data that can be traced to you ever getting stored.
 Finally, NordVPN has a wide array of specialty security servers, including Obfuscated Nodes that hide the fact you’re using a VPN, as well as Double VPN connections that route you through two remote servers (and thus two layers of encryption).

 - Most VPN servers with different IP addresses